jcwang587/xdatbus/docs/source/getting_started/installation.rst

    Conda installation will be made available with an option to install `xdatbus` bundled with `plumed2` in the coming version.

 Download and install the version of conda for your operating system from `Miniconda <https://docs.conda.io/projects/miniconda/en/latest/>`_.
-If you are working with many python packages, it is generally recommended you create a separate environment for each of your packages.
+It is generally recommended you create a separate environment for `xdatbus`.
 For example:

 .. code-block:: console